DestinyW/cs110-final-project-spr18/README.md

 ![Second Instructions Page](assets/Inst2.png?raw=true)

 #### 2.3 The Game Screen
 This is where the gameplay takes place.
-Frisbees are launched from the right of the screen and the player will use the arrow keys to move within the field.
+Frisbees are launched from the right of the screen and the player will use the arrow keys to move within the green field.
 The player must move to collect frisbees and avoid walls.
 Each time the dog fails to avoid a wall, its health decreases by 1.

 ![](charts/GamePlay.png?raw=true)

 #### 2.4 The Game Over Menu
 ##### 2.4.1 Failure
-If the player runs out of health within the time limit then gameplay ends and they are shown a screen that says “GAME OVER!”.
-There are 2 buttons: "Menu" which returns the player to the Main Menu and "Again" which starts the game again.
+If the player runs out of health within the time limit then gameplay ends and they are shown a screen that says “YOU LOSE!”.
+There are 2 buttons: "Menu" which returns the player to the Main Menu and "Again" which restarts the game.

 ![](assets/LoseBG.png?raw=true)

 ##### 2.4.2 Success
-If the player still has health at the end of the time limit they are shown a screen that says “Good job!”.
-There are 2 buttons: "Menu" which returns the player to the Main Menu and "Again" which starts the game again.
+If the player still has health at the end of the time limit they are shown a screen that says “WINNER!”.
+There are 2 buttons: "Menu" which returns the player to the Main Menu and "Again" which restarts the game.

 ![](assets/WinBG.png?raw=true)